2018 was the seventh annual edition of this free event, created and hosted by Essex Students

 Arts students gain work experience in curation, exhibition and invigilation in a gallery context, but Showcase also can provide invaluable experience to students of Business Studies (project management, event planning), and Media (publicity, including local radio experience, planning printed publicity, etc.).
 Skills developed include teamwork, interpersonal interaction with the public, initiative and flexibility.

 If you are associated with an Essex senior school, please consider giving your visual and performing arts students the opportunity to show their work in public in central Chelmsford next July and, possibly, see if any senior students would like to get involved with the organising Work Experience of The Essex Schools Showcase for The Arts 2019.

-The event dates for this year (JULY 11th - 18th 2018) are set to run into the last week of the academic year to ensure plenty of content to show.
-The event is open to the public on weekdays between 10:00am and 2:00pm, i.e. within school time.
+The event dates are always set to run into the last week of the academic year to ensure plenty of content to show.
+The event is open to the public during shopping hours at High Chelmer and hosted by students on weekdays between 10:00am and 2:00pm, i.e. within school time.